JustinVeerasami/MatplotSlime/README.md

 4. Movement further incorporated into the slime particles to have preference for food with random motion outside of a range
 5. Food can now be added via mouse-clicks and the slime particles now reproduce when eating the food
 6. Clustering behavior is now added so that the slime particles do not stray away and instead prefer colonies
+7. Animation can now be played "endlessly" based off a computers own specs, further comments are now added to help with clarity of functions